Policy last updated

 Where damage to a school facility is severe enough to warrant reinstatement, the VSBA will determine a school’s eligibility based on whether:

-• the site of the works is in entitled space (works at Special Development Schools (SDS) and Special Schools will not be subject to facility area allocations).
+- the site of the works is considered entitled space (works at Special Development Schools (SDS) and Special Schools will not be subject to facility area allocations).

-Schools should note that entitled space extends to school grounds and issues such as external burst pipes and fallen trees are within scope for the Make-safe Program.
+Schools should note that entitled space extends to school grounds and issues such as fallen trees are within scope for the Make-safe Program.

-• The approved scope of works is carried out by Programmed and their sub-contractors.
-A nominated Project Manager contacts schools directly to arrange a suitable date to attend the site and commence works.
+The approved scope of works is carried out by the Make-safe Program and their sub-contractors.
+A nominated project manager contacts schools directly to arrange a suitable date to attend the site and commence works.
 Contractors will make every effort to minimise the impact on school operations while works are being completed.

 Contacts